Youssefyasser97/Breeze/README.md

-Breeze is a web-based application that provides its users by the current tempreature along with other weather conditions in any city they choose.
+Breeze is a web-based application that provides its users by the current tempreature in any city they choose.
 It also has a search history for the searched cities.

-The technologies used for this website are: PHP, Javascript, HTML, SQL, and phpmyadmin
+The technologies used for this website are: PHP and phpmyadmin

-The website is deployed at url : https://www.ydawood.com/breeze/
+The website is deployed at url : https://www.startapphub.com/breeze/